DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-08-ucas-contacts.md

 - new application alerts
 - recipient of GT12 letter responses from successful applicants

 From what we know, UCAS haven’t collected permission to share these contacts with us.
-This means that because of GDPR they can’t give us any contact details containing personally identifiable information.
+This means that because of GDPR they cannot give us any contact details containing personally identifiable information.

 The interface for seeing and editing these contact details is going away in UCAS.
 Department for Education (DfE) is becoming responsible for them.